UPDATED ON SEPTEMBER 14, 2017: Original article published on November 17, 2016.

-Now that you have an idea or two about what your readers may be interested in reading, develop a handful of content themes and topic ideas to vary the content that you provide.
+Now that you have a handful of ideas about what your followers (and readers) may be interested in reading, develop a handful of content themes and topic ideas to vary the content that you provide.
 For example, an accountant looking to start blogging on LinkedIn could write about the following themes:

 - Small Business Accounting